attack68/rateslib/docs/source/u_calendars.rst

 .. ipython:: python
    :suppress:

-   from rateslib.calendars import *
+   from rateslib.scheduling import *
    from datetime import datetime as dt

 ************
 Calendars
 ************

-The ``rateslib.calendars`` module generates holiday calendars so that business days are well defined, with additional objects for date manipulation.
+The ``rateslib.scheduling`` module generates holiday calendars so that business days are well defined, with additional objects for date manipulation.

 Summary